MENOPAUSE DOESN’T HAVE TO BE HORRIBLE

 Do not despair – there are other ways you can make this “transition” smoother.
 Chinese Medicine is based on the theory that all things in our body, in the environment and in life in general need to be in balance – yin/yang, hot/cold, joy/sadness etc. When something becomes out of balance, the body will show symptoms of this in the form of pain or illness.
 Menopause, although a naturally occurring stage of life, is seen as an imbalance of energies.
 Our yin (cooling) energy becomes too weak and therefore allows the yang (heating) energy to flare upwards, causing hot flushes and excessive sweating.
 Our Kidney (reproductive) energy is changing and therefore can cause a drop in libido.
 The Liver and Spleen energies are thrown into turmoil and result in irritability, forgetfulness, weight gain, and disruptions to the Heart energy can cause insomnia or depression.

-Acupuncture is a fantastic way to calm all of this down and decrease the symptoms of menopause.
+Acupuncture treatments are a fantastic way to calm all of this down and decrease the symptoms of menopause.
 The needles stimulate the body to redirect its energies to where they should be and brings them back into balance.
 I have treated so many menopausal women over my career and I can tell you that every one of them has felt at least some form of relief from Acupuncture treatment, if not a drastic reduction in symptoms.
 This is reinforced by a 2015 study by Chiu et al. which found that “Acupuncture improves hot flash frequency and severity, menopause-related symptoms and quality of life” (1).

 Get Back Your Quality of Life